 Moving to my website editor, on the page where I wanted to add the button, I added a Code block on my Squarespace website.
 In Weebly, this is called an Embed Code element.
 I replaced the default code with the button code I copied from PayPal.
 I saved the page to be able to see it in a browser.

 To see if the button worked, I logged out of my PayPal account and then opened the page in a browser.
 Clicking the button showed the PayPal window.
-When I work with clients, we usually go through a full paid transaction to test it (and then refund the purchase after the test).
+When I work with clients, I usually add a test transaction of a very low cost amount or we go through a full paid transaction to test it and refund the purchase after the test.

 Many more complex coding options are available through the PayPal Developer API, but creating simple buttons may be enough for you to add monetary transactions to your website.
 You might add gift certificates, event tickets, and downloadable or shipped products to your small-business website.
 For a nonprofit, these buttons can be used for donation requests, event tickets, and downloadable or shipped products.

 [Note: (7/19) Updated PayPal images and instructions to represent new user interface.]

 I offer stress-free design and writing help to get your website launched or updated on Squarespace and Weebly.
 If you’re struggling to get your website going for your new business or passion project, see the Services page for the types of help I offer and then take me up on a free 30-minute no-obligation consultation.
 I’d love to hear from you. - Kerry